beeflow/savvyR/README.md

 **savvyR** is an R package designed to assist users in managing and analysing personal finances.
 It includes tools for visualising expenses, analysing savings, and identifying financial trends over time.

+Created as a final project of the CS50R Course: https://cs50.harvard.edu/r/2024/project/

 ## Features

 - **Visualise Expenses**: Create pie charts showing the proportion of fixed and variable expenses for a specific month.